outlandi-co/reading-notes/code-201/code-201-class-02.md

 Overall, using external or internal stylesheets allows for better organization, maintainability, and scalability of the CSS codebase, leading to a more efficient and consistent web development process.

-1. What is representing the selector?
+1. ## What is representing the selector?
 Selector: The selector in this code is h2.
 It selects all h2 elements in the HTML document.
-2. Which components are the CSS declarations?
+2. ## Which components are the CSS declarations?

 CSS Declarations: Each line within the curly braces {} represents a CSS declaration.
 In this code, there are two CSS declarations:
 color: black;
 padding: 5px;

-3.Which components are considered properties?
+3.## Which components are considered properties?

 Properties: The properties in CSS declarations are the attributes that you want to apply to the selected elements.
 In this code, the properties are:
 color: Sets the text color of the selected h2 elements to black.